Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Simulation Studies

 \subsection{Simulations in Section~\ref{sec:simlog}}

-In the simulation of~\cite{SSP} published on \url{https://github.com/zhentaoshi/C-LASSO}, they also encounter the same finite sample issues as described above.
-They handle the first issue in the same fashion as we do.
-However, for the second issue, they replace the estimates for $\{\alpha_i, \vecb_i\}$ by their true value whenever these estimates exceed 5 or when the mean outcome for the individual is outside of the range $[0.2, 0.8]$.
-This is not feasible in practice since we do not know the true values and we thus simply remove such individuals from our analysis.

 We implement the CLASSO estimator using CVX in Matlab with the mosek solver with version Mosek 8.
 The algorithm is initiated with $\vecb_i$ being the individual logistic regression estimates and $\eta_k$ being the origin for all $K_0$ groups.
-For instance when the objective function differs by a quantity less than 0.001 and when the $\ell_2$ norm of the estimated group centre $\eta_k$ changes by less than 0.1\%.
+The algorithm is terminated when the objective function differs by a quantity less than 0.001 and when the $\ell_2$ norm of the estimated group centre $\eta_k$ changes by less than 0.1\%.